Global E3: Université de Technologie de Troyes (UTT)

 Most courses are taught in French, but sometimes courses are taught in English.
 See the Academics section for courses offered in English.

 This exchange program is College of Engineering (ENGR) specific, meaning only undergraduate ENGR students may participate.
 UTT and Pitt are members of Global E3, an exchange consortium of over 60 Engineering Schools from around the world.
-This consortium is administered by the Institute of International Education (IIE) For more information about the university, see the Global E3 UTT specific page and the UTT website.
+This consortium is administered by the Institute of International Education (IIE).

 Fact sheet: